PikaDude/SexFM-Client/README.md

-# SexFM UNOFFICIAL Player
+# SexFM Unofficial Player

-This is an UNOFFICIAL SexFM Desktop Player.
+This is an Unofficial SexFM Desktop Player.
 Find the official SexFM website at [sexfm.live](https://sexfm.live).

-This app borrows some styles and assets from the real website, I hope that's okay.
-If it isn't let me know.
+This app borrows some styles and assets from the real website that was made by [Dot](https://dotagotchi.com/).

 ## Features
 - The radio